 Today we want to break down a common term in the fertility and Proov worlds: peak fertility.
 This term will come up during your Proov testing and in the Proov Insight app (available on iPhone and Android), so it’s important to be familiar with it.
 Let’s dive in!

 What is peak fertility and why is it important?

-If you are trying to conceive — or even if you are just tracking your cycle to make sure all is well with your fertility — understanding the concept of peak fertility and being able to detect it during your cycle is very important.
+If you are trying to conceive — or even if you are just tracking your cycle to make sure all is well with your fertility and ovulation— understanding the concept of peak fertility and being able to detect it during your cycle is very important.

 Its name is pretty self-explanatory: peak fertility is the period of your cycle when you are most fertile and intercourse is most likely to result in conception.
 You may be wondering, Wait, isn’t peak fertility the same thing as my fertile window?
 Sort of, but not exactly.